Economic Growth, Cycles and Policy

 Friedman was also skeptical about discretionary policy, he proposed:

-• constant-money growth rule: central banks should increase annually 3% the amount of money supplied
+• constant-money growth rule (K-percent rule): central banks should increase annually 3% the amount of money supplied, or, in general, money supply should increase with inflation.

 • avoid interest rate targeting and too low (below the natural level)

-• distrust of fiscal policy: governemtn spending "crowds out" (reduce) investment and has little impact in the long run.
+• distrust of fiscal policy: government spending "crowds out" (reduces) investment and has little impact in the long run.

-However, in 1980, monetarism lost his appeal for different reasons:
+However, in 1980, monetarism lost its appeal for different reasons:

 • the assumption on was not realistic